 The Advanced Certificate allows you to continue your learning in narrative-based medicine, strengthen ties to our supportive professional community, and develop a personal portfolio of resources and skills to move NBM into practice, education, or scholarship.

 Healthcare practitioners from all clinical fields and disciplines who have completed the Foundational Certificate and are looking to continue their learning.

-Narrative Strategies in Clinical Practice
+Narrative Strategies in Clinical Practice and Teaching

 Learners will build skills that can be used for day to day clinical practice, such as eliciting and responding to stories from patients and families, counseling techniques from narrative therapy, the use of therapeutic writing, bibliotherapy, and poetry prescriptions, and narrative-based supervision groups.

-Creative and Reflective Writing for Healthcare Providers
+Writing for Healthcare Providers